7 Quick Questions With General Surgeon John Harrison, DO

 General surgeon John Harrison, DO, performs a wide range of procedures to treat conditions like appendicitis, gallstones, hemorrhoids, hernias, and more.
 He often uses minimally invasive surgical techniques to speed recovery and healing.

-Harrison practices at General Surgery Manassas and General Surgery Haymarket.
+Harrison practices at in Northern Virginia.
 He enjoys helping patients understand their condition, how surgery can help, and what recovery will look like.

 Meet a UVA Health General Surgeon